dungttvms/chodatgialai.com-be/README.md

 ## Authentication

 - [x] As a user, I can register for a new account with my Username, Email, PhoneNumber and Password
-- [x] As a user, I can sign in with my Email and password or Phone and Password
+- [x] As a user, I can log in with my Email and password

 ## Users